Saturday, April 27, 2024

 Lydia Plath [3]

-Lydia was still mopping up after Otto when she -- born in Wisconsin -- in 1931 had to petition for U.S. citizenship.
-Otto when they married had been a German citizen, and under U.S. law Lydia became one too.
-Otto was naturalized in 1926, but by the laws had changed so that wives married under the old law had to petition for naturalization on their own.
+Years after separating, Lydia still had to mop up after Otto when she -- born in Wisconsin -- had to petition for U.S. citizenship.
+Under the law, Lydia had become a German citizen when she married German citizen Otto.
+Otto was naturalized in 1926, but by then the laws had changed so that wives married under the old law had to petition for naturalization on their own.

-For U.S.-born wives no five-year residency was required.
 On 15 September 1931 Lydia Bartz Plath renounced The German Reich, and a Wisconsin circuit court restored her U.S. citizenship.
-[2] After 15 years estranged, Otto, she wrote, was still "my husband."
+[2] After fifteen years estranged, Otto, she wrote, was still "my husband."
 But not for long.

 [1] Wisconsin State Board of Health Application for Registration, Wis., dated 5 December 1924; U.S. Employment Records, 1903-1988.
 [2] Wisconsin, County Naturalization Records, 1807-1992, Eau Claire, Petitions, v.
 4-13 1927-1943, p.
 73. [3] Rosenstein mss.
 1489, Plath, Otto, circa 1927-, "Otto Plath Colleagues Bussey"